gamesbook/protograf/docs/source/examples/counters.rst

                 common/standard military unit icons; see, for example, the *JZNATO v11* font available from:
                 https://github.com/jzedwards/jzfonts
-                (but bear in mind you will need to convert this to a TrueType font before installation).

 ----------- ------------------------------------------------------------------
 Screenshot  .. image:: images/counters/counters_excel.png